 Auto-Encoder

-The first deep learning technique to be discussed is Auto-Encoder.
-This a type of unsupervised artificial neural network.
-Auto-Encoder learns how to compress and encode data effectively and, after that, learns how to reconstruct data back from a reduced encoded representation to a form as close to the original as possible.
+The first deep learning method to be discussed is Auto-Encoder.
+This is a type of unsupervised artificial neural network that learns how to compress and encode data effectively and then reconstruct it from a reduced encoded representation to a form as close to the original as possible.
 Auto-Encoder is built to reduce data dimension by figuring out how to reduce the noise in the data.
 Here is a picture to illustrate how it works:

 Use Case of Deep Learning: Remaining Useful Life (RUL) Prediction of Bearings